-Let $F(-,-)$ denote the unbased mapping space and let $[-,-]$ denote the set of homotopy classes of unbased maps.
+Recall that $F(X,Y)$ denotes the unbased mapping space and let $[X,Y]$ denote the set of homotopy classes of unbased maps.
 For spaces $X,Y$ with a natural identification $H_n(X;\Q)=H_n(Y;\Q)=\Q$, let $F_{\lambda}(X,Y)$ denote union of connected components of $F(X,Y)$ consisting of maps $f$ such that $H_n(f)$ is multiplication by $\lambda \in \Q$.
 By Example 2.5 of M{\o}ller-Rausen \cite{MR}, for $n$ odd and $\lambda \in \Q$, Thus, these spaces are highly connected and this connectivity increases with $n$.